Lower abdominal pain pain accompanied by light spotting are some of the signs of implantation. But how do they compare to a period or PMS symptoms?

 - Such pain or cramps might get out of hand, you may worry about what to do.

-- It is also important that you gain knowledge on the difference between implantation cramping vs. period and other medical conditions that cause such pain.
+- It is also important that you gain knowledge on the difference between implantation cramping vs. period pain and other medical conditions that cause such pain such as a UTI.

 What is implantation?